Conservation of Mosaics (A’)

 Mosaics are examined as an integral part of the architectural context in which they are found.
 However, the course also considers museum exhibits, which feature a large number of mosaics that have been detached from their original architectural context and need conservation or regular maintenance.

-The theoretical part of the course includes the following thematic areas:
+The theoretical part of the course includes lectures in the following thematic areas:

 – The historical evolution of mosaics: style and function